top of page

 The verb 'grumble' has its origins in Middle English, where it was spelled as 'grumbelen.'
 It can be traced back to the Old French word 'grommeler,' which meant 'to mutter' or 'to grumble.'
 The Old French term, in turn, is believed to be onomatopoeic, imitating the low, rumbling sounds often associated with grumbling or muttering.
 The etymology of 'grumble' emphasizes the manner in which discontent or complaint is expressed—in a low, murmuring, or discontented way.
 This word has retained its connection to the act of expressing dissatisfaction or annoyance with a subtle, grumbling tone, making it an apt term for describing this particular mode of complaint or discontent.

-Quiz: Find the meaning of the verb grumble:
+Find the correct meaning of the verb grumble:

 Try Again!